LGBTIQ+ Missing Children

 About the Project

-IGLYO — The International LGBTQI Youth & Student Organisation, Missing Children Europe and the University of Portsmouth are joining forces to collaborate on LGBTIQ+ Missing Children — a 2-year project that will study the views and lived experiences of LGBTIQ+ young people (between 18 and 24 years old) who “went missing” as children (before they turned 18 years old), with the aim to positively impact LGBTIQ+ children who are at risk of being in such situations.
+IGLYO — The International LGBTQI Youth & Student Organisation, Missing Children Europe and the University of Portsmouth are joining forces to collaborate on LGBTIQ+ Missing Children — a 2-year project studying the views and lived experiences of LGBTIQ+ young people (between 18 and 24 years old) who “went missing” as children (before they turned 18 years old) in the EU or in the UK, with the aim to positively impact LGBTIQ+ children who are at risk of being in such situations.

 What does “going missing” mean?